NM State Representative

 Day also sponsored HB21, the “Protect Our Voices Act,” signed by the Governor, to level the playing field for victims of harassment, retaliation or discrimination, preventing employers from forcing nondisclosure agreements as part of the settlement.

-Day worked with the Governor to sponsor and pass the “Threats and Acts of Mass Violence” bill to expand the state’s Anti-Terrorism Act to criminalize terroristic threats and conduct.
+Day worked with the Governor to sponsor the “Threats and Acts of Mass Violence” bill to expand the state’s Anti-Terrorism Act to criminalize terroristic threats and conduct.
 It created penalties for those make threats disrupting public educational or governmental institutions, including those who engage in cyberattacks against public institutions.
 The legislation originated from a bi-partisan Domestic Terrorism Summit convened by Governor Michelle Lujan Grisham in 2019.

 Day is a native New Mexican, born and raised in Santa Fe, and is the only certified aviation and space attorney in the State of New Mexico.
 She practices law as a commercial aviation safety and security specialist and has been recognized for her work providing pro bono community legal services.
 She graduated from the University of New Mexico School of Law and holds a Master of Law degree in Aviation and Space Law from McGill University.